Skip to content

 Context on Ecdysterone

-What Dr. Despeghel is referring to here is the much-discussed plant steroid ecdysterone.
-Although this compound is often associated with spinach, it is not only found there; it also occurs in insects and crustaceans.
+What Dr. Despeghel is referring to is the much-discussed plant steroid ecdysterone.
+Although this substance is often associated with spinach, it is not only found there; it also occurs in insects and crustaceans.
 Moreover, the natural content in spinach varies greatly and is usually very low, requiring you to consume up to 16 kilograms of spinach to reach the dose used in clinical tests.

-Unlike the depiction in Popeye, spinach does not act as a classic anabolic steroid like testosterone in the human body.
+Unlike Popeye, spinach does not act as a classic anabolic steroid like testosterone in the human body.
 The plant substance does not replace hormone therapy in cases of clinical testosterone deficiency.
 Nevertheless, the World Anti-Doping Agency has officially placed ecdysterone on its monitoring list due to its significant effects, to uncover potential abuse in sports.

 In scientific studies–such as one by the Free University of Berlin and the German Sport University Cologne–the administration of ecdysterone in the form of dietary supplements showed significant anabolic effects in humans.
 The intake of spinach extract combined with training led to an increase in muscle mass and physical performance.2, 3